ikbenpinda/NgUitstelgedrag/README.md

 Add an exception for this.
 3. navigate to **https**\://localhost:3000 (Express).
 Doing the same thing here will make sure the front-end can connect with the backend (since HTTPS<>HTTP traffic can cause some issues).

-The backend will be available on localhost:3000, the frontend on localhost:4200, now both using HTTPS.
+The backend will be available on localhost:3000, the frontend on localhost:4200, the service worker on localhost:8080, now both using HTTPS.

 ### Installing the PWA on your Android device.